vankesteren/f1model/README.md

 # Bayesian Analysis of Formula One Race Results

-Repository containing code, data & presentation accompanying the manuscript _Bayesian Analysis of Formula One Race Results_.
+Repository containing code, data & presentation accompanying the manuscript _Bayesian Analysis of Formula One Race Results: Disentangling Driver Skill and Constructor Advantage_.
 The scripts contain the following:

 | Script                                     | Contents                                                         |
 | :----------------------------------------- | :--------------------------------------------------------------- |